 Amman citadel, Omayyad Palace

 In 750 AD, the Omayyads dynasty is overthrown by a revolution led by Abbas.
 The authority seat is moved from Damascus to Bagdad, which develops a golden age in the domain of the arts and sciences.
-The Arabo-Muslim civilization expands from Indus River till Spain.
+The Arabo-Muslim civilization expands from Indus River to Spain.
 In our area, nothing spectacular remains from the Abbasid period.
-But we must also mention that this period is neglected in archaeology, maybe wrongly considered as uninteresting and unproductive.
+But we must also underline that this period is neglected in archaeology, maybe wrongly considered as uninteresting and unproductive.
 However, some recent discoveries show that the Abbasid established Amman as a regional capital.
 One of Abbasid governor, Salih Ibn Sulayman, restored the Omayyad palace on the citadel in 796 AD and increased the complex with a mosque.
-Jerash seems to have been a important center of ceramic production at that time.
+Jerash seems to have been a important centre of ceramic production at that time.

 Amman citadel, Omayyad mosque wall

 The so extended Abbasid empire cannot maintain a long time in its entirety.
 It is dislocated at the 10th century to the benefit of the Fatimid dynasty, coming from a Shiite movement in Algeria.
 The Transjordan is essentially rural and benefits from local trade exchanges networks.
 The southern Jordan in particular takes great advantage from the maritime traffic in the Red Sea, especially active under the Fatimid Caliphate.
 The Fatimid developed a lot of trade with India, China, Sumatra and Java.
 Remains of Chinese pottery found in Aqaba show an evident increase of the commercial exchange volume around 1000 AD.
 At that time, Ayla, the ancient Aqaba port strategically located, is flourishing.